FREE 5-Ingredient Recipe EBook

 - Olive Oil – Oil is very important for caramelization and preventing dryness, so don’t skimp.
 I like cooking eggplant with extra virgin olive oil, but you can totally swap in another heat-safe oil, like avocado oil.
 For a little zing, mix fresh lemon juice or balsamic vinegar with the oil before brushing it on.

-- Seasoning – I usually just stick with garlic powder.
-(Don’t use fresh garlic, because it will burn.)
+- Seasoning – I usually just stick with garlic powder, salt, and pepper.
+(Don’t use fresh garlic, because it will burn before the eggplant gets tender.)
 You can also sprinkle with Italian seasoning or your favorite dried herbs, like basil, parsley, or thyme.
+See my flavor variations below for more ideas!

 - Cut off the leafy end only after you are done slicing.
 This way, you’ll have more to grab onto as you slice.